-111. Performance Studies Class: Piano Introduction to piano technique and keyboard fundamentals in a group setting.
+MUPS 111-01.
+Performance Studies: Piano Introduction to piano technique and keyboard fundamentals in a group setting.
 Recommended for all students with no keyboard experience regardless of major.
 Course content includes both group and solo playing, individual practice sessions, basic music theory, and expository writing.
 Learning objectives include being able to read and play basic piano music with two hands and pedal.
 Will meet prerequisite for continued study in piano (114).
 Prerequisite: permission of the instructor.

-Vocal Technique

-An introduction to vocal technique in a group setting.
+MUPS 111-02.
+Performance Studies: Vocal Technique An introduction to vocal technique in a group setting.
 Course content includes physiology, both group and solo singing, independent practice sessions, IPA (International Phonetic Alphabet), written listening assignments and required concert attendance.
 Will meet prerequisite for continued study in voice (114).
 Prerequisite: permission of the instructor.

-Guitar

-Introduction to plectrum and finger style guitar technique in a group setting.
+MUPS 111-03.
+Performance Studies: Guitar Introduction to plectrum and finger style guitar technique in a group setting.
 Recommended for all students wanting to learn guitar at Dickinson with little or no prior experience and for those music majors or future music majors with no guitar experience.
 Course content includes both group and solo playing, individual practice sessions, music notation, listening assignments, fretboard theory, basic musicianship and required concert attendance.
 While the emphasis in reading will be on standard notation, tablature and chord chart diagrams will be explored.
 Prerequisite: permission of the instructor.

-113, 114.
+MUPS 113, 114.
 Performance Studies I Private study open to all students who demonstrate some acquaintance with musical notation, and who should continue to study voice or an instrument at the basic level.
 One-half or one course each semester.
 Prerequisite: permission of the instructor.

-115. Fundamentals of Music A hands-on introduction to the fundamentals of music through reading, writing, listening, singing, and basic keyboard skills.
+MUAC 115.
+Fundamentals of Music A hands-on introduction to the fundamentals of music through reading, writing, listening, singing, and basic keyboard skills.
 Emphasis is upon the acquisition of musical literacy grounded in a thorough knowledge of music notation.
 The course is intended for non-majors with little or no theory background, and for minors and majors as a preparation for Music 125.

-125, 126.
-Theory of Music I An introduction to the basic materials of music by means of discussion, analysis, and written exercises, complemented by intensive drill in sight singing, ear training, and keyboard harmony.
-Prerequisite: 115 or permission of the instructor for MUSC 125.
-For 126, must complete 125, or permission of the instructor.
-This course fulfills the DIV I.c. and QR distribution requirements.
+MUAC 125.
+Theory of Music I, with lab An introduction to the basic materials of music by means of discussion, analysis, and written exercises, with a complementary lab component comprising practice in sight singing, ear training, and keyboard harmony.
+Course includes two half-hour labs per week.
+Prerequisite: 115, placement exam, or permission of the instructor.
+This course fulfills the DIV I.c. distribution requirement and QR graduation requirement.
+Offred every semester.